Juliusfrank11/review-bombing-effect/index.md

     exec('game_objects.append({0})'.format(appid))
 ```

-We can see a review bomb event for *Team Fortress 2* in mid-2016 via the `Game.plot()` corresponding to the release of the controversial "Meet Your Match Update" in which many community-requested features went ignored by the development team.
+We can see a review bomb event for *Team Fortress 2* in mid-2016 in the following chart corresponding to the release of the controversial "Meet Your Match Update," in which many community-requested features went ignored by the development team.

 ```python